united-manufacturing-hub/united-manufacturing-hub/CONTRIBUTING.md

 #### Processing of the work package

-When work on a new work package (issue) is started, a new branch is created from staging with the following name:
+When work on a new work package (issue) is started, a new branch is created from main with the following name:

-`issueID-short-description`, e.g. `465-improve-documentation-factorycube`.
+`issueType/issueID/short-description`, e.g. `docs/465/improve-documentation-factorycube`.

-When the work package is processed and tested, a pull request is created from the branch to staging.
+When the work package is processed and tested, a pull request is created from the branch to main.
 A second person reviews the code and automatic tests are performed.
-If everything is ok the feature is committed to staging using squash & merge.
+If everything is ok the feature is committed to main using squash & merge.

 The commit should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) logic.